azat-co/practicalnode/chapter2/chapter2.md

 ***Figure 2-10.** Setting up folders*

-Now we&#39;re all set to add project metadata with NPM.
+Now we&#39;re all set to add project metadata with npm.

-## NPM Init and package.json
+## npm Init and package.json

 For this example we will be creating the Express.js app from scratch, i.e., without Express.js Generator.
-We&#39;ll start with defining dependencies with package.json and NPM.
+We&#39;ll start with defining dependencies with package.json and npm.

-NPM is used not only as a registry, but also as a dependency management tool.
+npm is used not only as a registry, but also as a dependency management tool.
 Therefore, it&#39;s essential to set up the project file—`package.json`.
 Although it&#39;s possible to create the `package.json` file manually in a text editor, we can use the `$ npm init` command.
 Run this command in your project folder and answer all the questions (or leave them blank):

     $ npm init